 Sometimes you have to get creative and fit exercise in without doing a formal workout.
 Here are some things I do to exercise when life gets in the way:

-- Use the work printer that's further away so you get more steps
+- If you’re in an office, use the work printer that's further away so you get more steps.

-- Walk when you can (is that lunch spot really that far?).
-Park a little further away too!
+- Walk when you can and park a little further away from your destination too!

-- Get up and walk reminders throughout the day
+- Set get up and walk reminders throughout the day.

-- Do 10-20 lunges, squats, push-ups, etc. when you wake up or before you go to bed.
-Pick a time that works and hold yourself accountable!
+- Do 10 to 20 lunges, squats or push-ups when you wake up or before you go to bed.
+Pick a time that works and hold yourself accountable.

 Editor's note: This article was originally published on Dec.
 28, 2018.